SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

 Firing Events
 =============

-To dispatch an event, you need an object that implements the :javadoc:`org.spongepowered.api.event.Event` interface.
+To dispatch an event, you need an object that implements the :javadoc:`Event` interface.

-You can fire events using the event bus (:javadoc:`org.spongepowered.api.event.EventManager`):
+You can fire events using the event bus (:javadoc:`EventManager`):

 .. code-block:: java